turingschool/launch-curriculum/module4/lessons/Week3/CoffeeChatPD.md

 Here is one example, but definitely make it your own!

 "Thank you so much for taking the time to chat with me!
 I'm currently 5 months into the Turing Launch program and I'm loving it and I've grown so much as a developer, but from class time alone it's hard to get a picture of what it's really like to work on a development team and I know each team is unique.
 So I'm eager to learn more about what your day-to-day is like and any advice you have for a budding developer like me.
-I see on your LinkedIn that you worked at ____ then transitioned to ______, could you share more about how you choose to work at _____ and your journey as a developer so far?"
+I see on your LinkedIn that you worked at ____ then transitioned to ______, could you share more about how you came to work at _____ and your journey as a developer so far?"

 <section class="call-to-action" markdown="1">
 With your Partner: Take turns kicking off the conversation.